-Figure 9.168 - ASILAssignment
+Figure 9.169 - ASILAssignment

-ASIL: ASIL[1]

-ASILOverride: ASIL[0..1]
+Attributes

+ASIL : ASIL[1] The associate

+ASILOverride : ASIL[01] An ASIL value

+rules, but is e

 The associated ASIL value of the system design element.
 An ASIL value which does not follow from the normal ASIL derivation rules, but is exceptional.
 This exceptional value needs to have an associated rationale.

-ASILOverrideRationale Package: ISO 26262 Profile

-Generalization: Rationale Extension: Comment
+ASILOverrideRationale Package: ISO 26262 Profile isAbstract: No Generalization: Rationale Extension: Comment